themesberg/tailwind-typescript-starter/README.md

 # Tailwind CSS + TypeScript + Flowbite Starter

-This is a starter repository that you can use to see examples and get started with working with the Tailwind CSS, Flowbite, and TypeScript stack.
-Read this [guide on Flowbite to learn more](https://flowbite.com/docs/getting-started/typescript/).
+This is a starter repository that you can use to see examples and get started with working with the Tailwind CSS, Flowbite components, and TypeScript.
+Read this [guide on Flowbite to learn more](https://flowbite.com/docs/getting-started/typescript/) on how this repository works.

 ## Getting started